-High-risk critical workers 50 years and older who work in certain congregate settings
+- High-risk critical workers who work in certain congregate settings - People who are pregnant - People with a disability that puts them at high risk

-Phase 1b - Tier 2 includes specific high-risk essential workers groups age 50 and older who work in certain congregate settings.
+Phase 1b Tier 2 includes specific high-risk essential workers groups1 who work in certain congregate settings.
 Occupational risk factors for COVID include setting (time inside vs. outside), proximity (to co-workers and/or customers), type of contact (physical, surface), duration, daily number of contacts, capability to assess possible infection (screening), consistent access to/ability to use protection, cleaning (frequency), and barriers to healthcare access.
-The course of the pandemic in Washington state indicates that specific groups of workers operating in congregate settings-such as, agricultural workers, food processing, incarceration facilities, and child care workers - have experienced significantly elevated rates of infection given the nature of their working and/or living conditions.
+The course of the pandemic in Washington state indicates that specific groups of workers operating in congregate settings-such as, agricultural workers, food processing, and incarceration facilities - have experienced significantly elevated rates of infection given the nature of their working and/or living conditions.
 In addition, the working and living conditions contribute to transmission at work and in the community.
-We have also selected an age range that represents about half of the workers in these groups whose age is associated with higher rates of hospitalization, morbidity and mortality.